Energy Fuels (UUUU) Gains But Lags Market: What You Should Know

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.17 per share and revenue of $6 million.
 These totals would mark changes of +26.09% and +88.44%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Energy Fuels.
+Any recent changes to analyst estimates for Energy Fuels should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 30.26% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 30.26% lower within the past month.
 Energy Fuels is holding a Zacks Rank of #4 (Sell) right now.

 Click to get this free report